cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-04-12-bitcoin-ethereum-price-monitoring-on-your-raspberry-pi.md

 ## Shopping list

-You need obviously a raspberry pi, ideally with WIFI build in if you don’t like cables
+You need obviously a raspberry pi, ideally with WI-FIbuild in if you don’t like cables

 - Raspberry pi 1, single core, will require an Ethernet cable
 - Raspberry pi 2 , dual core, will require an Ethernet cable